 Missing containers.
 The team does great discovery but doesn’t write anything down.
 Knowledge lives in conversations that new people weren’t part of.
 The workshop creates shared understanding for whoever was in the room.
 Six months later, half the room has moved to other squads.
 The understanding left with them.

 Wrong container for the scale.
-Maya explaining rules verbally works at five people.
+A founder explaining rules verbally works at five people.
 At fifteen, you need decision tables.
-At twenty-five, you need decision tables that the LLM implements and the weekly cadence maintains.
+At twenty-five, you need decision tables that an LLM implements and a weekly cadence maintains.
 Every container has a team size at which it stops working.
 The fix is always the same: make the knowledge more formal and more accessible, not more heroic.

 The principle